 New Zealand’s largest organic apple grower has taken another big step towards growing its Asian markets, setting up an office in Vietnam.

-Vietnam is the third offshore office Bostock New Zealand has opened in three years with companies also in Far East Russia and North America.
+Vietnam is the second offshore office Bostock New Zealand has opened in three years with company also in North America.

 Bostock New Zealand International Market Manager, Jane Maclean says after seeing first-hand the benefits of in-market local representation, Vietnam was a natural progression for the next office as there has been such huge growth in this market

 Vietnam is a key destination for all global produce suppliers, with the economy’s growth rate in recent years amongst the world’s highest.

 In the past five years Bostock New Zealand has seen its Vietnam apple volumes increase by 2000%.

 “Having staff on the ground here means we can quickly understand and respond when markets inevitably change – from evolving sales channels, to consumer trends, to simple supply and demand.
 Allowing us to truly capitalise on opportunities.”

 Stronger customer relationships are also an added benefit says Ms Maclean.